OOoLilyPond/OOoLilyPond/README.md

 * The extension can be installed either by opening it with LibreOffice or by following these steps in the menu:
 *Extras > Extension Manager… > Add…*
 and then choosing the downloaded extension file (.oxt).
-Your toolbars in Writer, Impress and Draw should now have a new "OLy" button which launches the extension.
+Your toolbars in Writer, Calc, Impress and Draw should now have a new "OLy" button which launches the extension.

 **You can find a detailed documentation [here in the wiki](https://github.com/OOoLilyPond/OOoLilyPond/wiki/Installation#installation).**